 Alex Rhoads Data Scientist

-Alex earned her BSc. in Statistics and Biology from University of Dalhousie in Halifax, NS.
+Alex earned her BSc. in Statistics and Biology from Dalhousie University in Halifax, NS.
 She has a diverse background applying statistical analysis techniques to multidisciplinary data sets.
 She has managed experimental design, data collection, and data analysis on a variety of marine ecological projects.

 Teddy Corporate Ambassador